 Premiered on January 25th, 2018

-I paid 25 Swiss Francs for my opening night ticket at seat 497 in row 22, having booked directly through the theatre’s website
+I paid 25 Swiss Francs for my ticket (seat 497 in row 22), booked via the theatre’s website

-More information on the Schauspielhaus Zürich theatre, their programme, prices and English events can be found at www.schauspielhaus.ch
+More on the Schauspielhaus Zürich theatre, their programme, prices and English events at www.schauspielhaus.ch